 Elderly patients with normal renal and hepatic function and without gastrointestinal (GI) disorders may be given the same dose as recommended for adults.
-Elderly patients, compared to younger patients, are at greater risk for NSAID-associated cardiovascular, GI, and/or renal adverse reactions.
-Thus, patients should be monitored for these adverse effects when diclofenac is used in this population.
-Chlorzoxazone to be used with extreme caution in geriatric patients due to ability of chlorzoxazone to cause central nervous system (CNS) depression, potentially irreversible hepatotoxicity, or other side effects.
-Generally, skeletal muscle relaxants including chlorzoxazone are poorly tolerated by older adults and thus, it should be used with caution in this population.
-Further, diclofenac and paracetamol are substantially excreted by the kidney, and the risk of toxic reactions to these drugs may be greater in patients with impaired renal function.
-Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
+Elderly patients, compared to younger patients, are at greater risk for NSAID-associated serious cardiovascular, gastrointestinal, and/or renal adverse reactions.
+Thus, DICLOTAL+ SP Tablets should be used with caution and patients should be monitored for adverse effects.
+Diclofenac as well as paracetamol are substantially excreted by the kidney, and the risk of toxic reactions to these drugs may be greater in patients with impaired renal function.
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor the renal function.